Spalding Gray: Career

 Gray began his theater career in New York in the late 1960s.
 In 1970, he joined Richard Schechner's experimental troupe The Performance Group.
 With actors from The Performance Group, including Willem Dafoe and Elizabeth LeCompte, Gray co-founded the theater company The Wooster Group.
 He worked with it from 1975 to 1980, before leaving the company to focus on his monologue work.
 During this time, he also appeared in adult films, having a featured role in Farmer's Daughters (1976) and appearing in Radley Metzger's Maraschino Cherry (1978).
 He first attained prominence in the United States with the film version of his monologue Swimming to Cambodia.
 He had performed this monologue in New York City and published it as a book in 1985.
 He adapted it as a film in 1987, directed by Jonathan Demme.
-It was based on Gray's experience in Thailand filming a small role in The Killing Fields (1984) about the war in Cambodia.
+It was based on Gray's experience in Thailand filming The Killing Fields (1984), in which he portrayed a U.S. consular official.

 In 1987, he traveled to Nicaragua with Office of the Americas.
 He wrote an unproduced screenplay based on the experience.
 Some of his experiences there were documented in Monster in a Box.
 He received a Guggenheim Fellowship and the National Book Award in 1985 for this work.
 He continued to write and perform monologues until his death.
 Through 1993, these works often incorporated his relationship to his girlfriend Renée Shafransky.
 They married and she became his collaborator.
 He later married Kathleen Russo.

 Gray's success with his monologues brought him various supporting movie roles.
 He also played the lead role of the Stage Manager in a high-profile 1988 revival of Thornton Wilder's play Our Town at the Lincoln Center Theater.
 In 1992, Gray published his only novel, Impossible Vacation.
 The novel reflects elements of his life, including his mother's Christian Scientist beliefs, his WASP background, and his mother's suicide.
-Gray wrote a subsequent monologue, Monster in a Box, about his experiences in writing and promoting Impossible Vacation.
+Gray wrote a subsequent monologue about his experiences writing Impossible Vacation, which later became the film Monster in a Box.

 During an interview in 1997 with film critic Edward Vilga, Gray was asked whether the movie industry was "confused" by his writings and roles.
 He responded: